 Add the peanut butter, honey, vanilla, salt and cinnamon and stir until well-mixed.

-Stir in the chopped cranberries, pecans and pumpkin seeds.
+Stir in the oats, chopped cranberries, pecans and pumpkin seeds.

 Drop by heaping teaspoonful onto a baking stone or lined baking sheet.